wmahfoudh/zshrc/README.md

 # zshrc minimal theme

-A minimal .zshrc theme I created to avoid heavy plugins.
-Aside from the stock zsh plugins, it is self contained offering:

-1. Basic options for a fresh install
+A minimal `.zshrc` theme written to avoid heavy stuff like ohmyzsh.
+It is lightweight and self-contained, with the basic stuff for a fresh install and:

-2. Custom prompt for current user and different prompt for root user
+1. **Prompt**: Displays a different prompt for the current user and the root user
-3. Auto completion, syntax highlighting, autosuggestions sourced and set (need to install the plugins)
-4. Key bindings
+2. **Auto Completion, Syntax Highlighting, Autosuggestions:** Sourced but require installation of the respective plugins
+3. **Key Bindings:** Pre-configured for convenience

 Fully commented for easy customization, it needs the Meslo font to display the icons properly:

 ![How it looks like](./bin/zshrc.png)

-As it is not easy to find the "right" icon, I added some as comments at the end of the file, so you can just copy and replace/add in your own custom prompt.
+Finding the "right" icon can be challenging.
+To help with this, some icon options have been added as comments at the end of the file.
+You can easily copy and replace/add them to your custom prompt.

 ![Icons](./bin/icons.png)